HSAFoundation/HSA-Drivers-Linux-AMD/README.md

 * OS:             Ubuntu 13.10 64-bit edition
 * No discrete GPU present in the system

-If the motherboard BIOS version is lower than 0802 it must be updated.
-All testing has been done with the 0802 revision and we recommend you use the 0802 BIOS for now even if new versions are released.
-New BIOS versions can be downloaded from the ASUS support pages, at the following link.
-Click on “Support” in the light gray bar (under the black bar at the top) then choose “Other” for OS :
+If the motherboard BIOS version is lower than 0802 it must be updated to 0802 or higher.
+Nearly all of our testing has been done with the 0802 BIOS although we have lightly tested the 0904 BIOS as well.

+New BIOS versions can be downloaded from the ASUS support pages, starting at the URL below.
+After opening the page, click on “Support” in the light gray bar (under the black bar at the top) then click on "Driver & Tools" and choose “Others” from the OS menu.

 http://www.asus.com/Motherboards/A88XPRO

-You will need to enable IOMMU in the system BIOS.
+You also need to enable IOMMU in the system BIOS.
 This is done using the “CPU Configuration” screen under “Advanced Mode”

 #### Installing and configuring the kernel